Earle M. Chiles: Philanthropy

 In addition to his business interests, Chiles was engaged in wide ranging philanthropy throughout his life.
 Much of this work was done through the Chiles Foundation, established by his father in 1949.
-Chiles became executive director of the foundation in 1968 and continued in that position until 1983, when he became the foundation's president.
+Chiles became executive director of the foundation in 1968 and continued in that position until 1983 when he became the foundation's president.
 He led the foundation until his death in 2016.
-During his tenure as president, the foundation contributed to numerous educational and cultural institutions and provided grants and scholarship to thousands of individuals.
-The foundation was also a major contributor to medical research institutions and health care projects.
+During his tenure as president, the foundation contributed to numerous educational and cultural institutions and provided grants and scholarships to thousands of individuals.
+The foundation was also a major contributor to medical research institutions and healthcare projects.

 Throughout his life, Chiles supported higher education, donating millions of dollars to colleges and universities around the country.
 These included significant contributions to Menlo College, University of Portland, Portland State University, University of Oregon, Lewis and Clark College, Boston University, Harvard University, and Stanford University.
 For example, the Chiles Foundation financed the Earle A. Chiles Business Center at the University of Oregon in 1985.
-Over the decades, Chiles also served on the board of trustees for a number of institutions including Menlo College, University of Portland, Boston University, Harvard Business School, and Stanford Graduate School of Business.
-In addition, he served on the Oregon State University Foundation board of trustees, the Portland State University Foundation board, and the oversight board for the Institute of International Education in San Francisco.
+Over the decades, Chiles also served on the board of trustees for a number of institutions, including Menlo College, University of Portland, Boston University, Harvard Business School, and Stanford Graduate School of Business.
+In addition, he served on the Oregon State University Foundation board of trustees, the Portland State University Foundation Board, and the oversight board for the Institute of International Education in San Francisco.
 He was also a senator of the board at Ludwig Maximilian University of Munich in Germany.

 Chiles was a regular and generous contributor to the University of Portland, donating more than $10 million.
 He also served on the board of regents for over forty years beginning in 1975.
-In 1984, he used the Chiles Foundation to provide the lead gift for construction of what became the Earle A. and Virginia H. Chiles Center, the university's athletic and cultural center.
+In 1984, he used the Chiles Foundation to provide the lead gift for the construction of what became the Earle A. and Virginia H. Chiles Center, the university's athletic and cultural center.
 In 2011, the Chiles funded a $2 million renovation and expansion of the Chiles Center.
-Chiles also he endowed scholarships, funded campus ministries, and helped finance facility projects, including donating a bell for the university's landmark bell tower.
+Chiles also endowed scholarships, funded campus ministries, and helped finance facility projects, including donating a bell for the university's landmark bell tower.